matteosaponati/matteosaponati.github.io/_pages/research-loops.md

 This first batch of experiments serves to stress-test the research loop hands-on and validate the experimental infrastructure ahead of future work.
 Concretely, I address the following research question using the research loop codebase and harness I developed:

   <div class="research-question-card">
-    <strong>Research Question</strong>: can an AI agent run a small research loop reliably?
+    <strong>Research Question</strong>: Can an AI agent run a small research loop reliably?
 Can it make real progress?
   </div>